cessda/cessda.cdc.versions/README.md

 Make sure the harvesters (dev, staging, live) are not run in parallel against the endpoints, as some of them will time out under the load, and not deliver all the available metadata.
 Set the harvesting times via the [application.yml](https://bitbucket.org/cessda/cessda.pasc.osmh-indexer.cmm/src/master/src/main/resources/application.yml) file for each branch.

 Adjust the read timeout, as required, via the [application.yml](https://bitbucket.org/cessda/cessda.pasc.osmh-indexer.cmm/src/master/src/main/resources/application.yml) file for each branch.
+Update the cessda.pasc.osmh-indexer.cmm README files for each branch after making changes.

 To add endpoint/update URL of existing endpoint, edit the following files (for each branch):
 [oai-pmh repository handler configuration](https://bitbucket.org/cessda/cessda.pasc.osmh-repository-handler.oai-pmh/src/development/src/main/resources/application.yml),